Contract Hire is form of leasing to get the use of a vehicle without taking ownership

 During the lease period the lessee pays a rental to the leasing company which covers

-the costs incurred by the leasing company to operate the vehicle.
+the costs incurred by the lessor to operate the vehicle, plus a profit for the lessor.

 At the end of the lease period the lessee normally returns the vehicle to the leasing